TheKiwiGivi/budget_and_savings/README.md

 I did not use the currency value.

+Some tests may fail the first time as no entries exist, but they should pass the second time.
+In a real app I would address that.

 I did not created branches for such a small project.

 For easy testing, no data persistence has been made (could be made by adding volumes), meaning that all data resets when postgres container restarts.